-16. Do the laws in your jurisdiction require or recommend employee training?
+18. Do the laws in your jurisdiction require or recommend employee training?
 If so, please describe these training requirements.

 There is no specific requirement under the DPL for providing employee trainings.
-However, in its Guideline on Technical and Administrative Measures ("Data Security Guideline"), the DPA considers it as one of the necessary administrative measures that data controllers should take in order to ensure the personal data security.
+However, in its Guideline on Technical and Administrative Measures, the DPA considers it as one of the necessary administrative measures that data controllers should take in order to ensure the personal data security.
 Additionally, in data breach investigations, the DPA generally requests evidence from data controllers demonstrating that employee trainings have been duly provided.
 Therefore, it is recommended to have regular employee trainings in place.

-17. Do the laws in your jurisdiction require businesses to providing notice to individuals of their processing activities?
+19. Do the laws in your jurisdiction require businesses to provide notice to data subjects of their processing activities?
 If so, please describe these notice requirements (e.g., posting an online privacy notice).